tfausak/rattletrap/README.markdown

 released on 2021-08-10.
 If a replay can be played by the Rocket League client, it can be parsed by Rattletrap.
 (If not, that's a bug.
 Please report it!)

+## Install

 Rattletrap is a command-line application.
 You should only use it if you're comfortable running things in terminals or command prompts.
 Otherwise consider using another tool like [Ball Chasing][].

+The best way to get Rattletrap is by downloading [the latest release][] for your platform.
+Rattletrap is also available as [a Docker image][docker].

 Rattletrap is written in [Haskell][].
+To build Rattletrap from source, install [Stack][].
+Then run `stack --resolver nightly-2021-08-14 install rattletrap`.
 If you'd like to use a program written in a different language, consider one of the following:

 - <https://github.com/jjbott/RocketLeagueReplayParser> (C#)
 - <https://github.com/nickbabcock/rrrocket> (Rust)
 - <https://github.com/Bakkes/CPPRP> (C++)

-## Install

-Get Rattletrap by downloading [the latest release][] for your platform.

-Rattletrap is also available as [a Docker image][docker].

-To build Rattletrap from source, install [Stack][].
-Then run `stack --resolver nightly-2021-08-14 install rattletrap`.

 ## Replays